dijital20/pytexas2024-plugins/docs/3_plugin_decorator.md

 This decorator works by taking in a callable, and either adds a new `_fileinfo_registered_type` attribute with a new set of regex patterns or appends to an existing set if the attribute exists and is a set; and then returns the original callable.
 This allows us to "tag" the callable to a specific file type.
+This also allows us to use the decorator on a function more than once to register it to more than 1 file type pattern.

 ## Applying the Decorator